ResearchActionDesign/NorthsideDigitalCommons/README.md

 To use a locally built customized apache image, comment out the `image` line under the `web` service in `docker-compose.yml` and uncomment the `build` line.

-To rebuild the Compass image, run `docker build ./htdocs -f .docker/Compass.Dockerfile -t timstallmann/compass-omeka:latest` and then `docker push timstallmann/compass-omeka:latest`.
+To rebuild the Sass image, run `docker build ./htdocs -f .docker/DartSass.Dockerfile -t timstallmann/dart-sass-omeka:latest` and then `docker push timstallmann/dart-sass-omeka:latest`.

 ## Required plug-ins